aroceu/gifts/README.md

 # gifts

 A collection of fannish gifts I've received over the years.
+Also, weirdly, the cleanest my code has been so far.

 # to-do